petrikreus/comp-se-200-assignment/test_plan.md

 > - List the source code files you selected for your unit tests from the provided utility library.
 Use a prioritization
     method to validate your file selections.
 Remember your end-to-end scenarios.

-We identified multiple end-to-end scenarios from the application description.
+The testing is designed upon four main end-to-end scenarios identified from the application description.
 The scenarios described here are limited to four, since based on our evaluation, those cover the most important features of the application.
 Two of them are related to customer functionality and two to producer functionality.
 Following figures (Figure 1–4) present these scenarios in a form of sequence diagrams.

 **S1: Customer orders products**